Social Marketing Techniques on Single-Use Plastics

 Introduction

-Social matters and issues concerning mass consumption often attract social approaches to manage or control them.
+Social matters and issues concerning mass consumption often attract social approaches to manage or control them, including environmental studies dissertation help.
 When an issue is shared among a group of people, it is solved through mass-oriented approaches.
 On the contrary, individual problems, challenges or issues attract a more personalized approach and so on.
 The world today is faced by various challenges that require social attention.
 Such challenges include environmental health and climatic change, which affect the entire human race as Victor (2017) records.
 Due to the entirety of the effects of such challenges, social approaches are used to curb them.
 For example, planting more trees to increase rainfall amounts and frequency is one of the campaigns steered towards controlling draught and famine across the globe as Isebrands and Richardson (2014) record.
 Similarly, environmental health is enhanced through among other ways, campaigning for responsible disposal of waste.
 Matters affecting the society such as environmental health and climate change mentioned above are approached in a more collective manner as will be later discussed.
 This study analyses and evaluates the approaches used to manage the use of single-use plastic through theoretical frameworks and current issues as it answers the question:

 Whatsapp